vasanthkumargithb/Fresh-Hub/README.md

 # MERN Project: Farm floo

-A full-stack MERN application that includes a separate client and server setup.
-This project demonstrates a structured approach to building robust web applications.
+A fullstack MERN project for farmers .
+Basically it is a type of e-commerce website .

 ---